What is Leukodystrophy?

 Gavin Flying For A Cure was created to honor Gavin Quimby (Super Gav) and to bring awareness to Metachromatic Leukodystrophy (MLD).
 The Gavin Quimby Research Fund has donated to the Leukodystrophy Center to aid in the treatment of children with leukodystrophy.

 Knockout ALD organizes and hosts the Run for ALD, Cure the Boys 5K and a one-mile-walk event in Maryland Heights, Missouri, to raise money for our ALD Research Fund.
-This year, the run will take place on Saturday, November 21, 2020.
-Please save the date and register here!
 All funds raised from Run for ALD will directly benefit the University of Minnesota's ALD Research Fund.
 Read Nicholas's story here.

 The Calliope Joy Foundation supports our Leukodystrophy Center in many ways.
 TCJF has made it possible to produce two educational videos for ALD newborn screening and has donated research gifts to our Leukodystrophy Center.
 Additionally, TCJF has generously donated shirts, hats, and books to our patients.

 X out ALD is a 501(c)(3) organization dedicated to increasing awareness of adrenoleukodystrophy and supporting research at the University of Minnesota Leukodystrophy Center.
-Please save the date for the 2020 Outrun ALD Virtual 5K on September 19, 2020!
-Click here to register.
+Please join us each year for the Outrun ALD Virtual 5K.